icebert04/icebert04.github.io/_posts/2019-5-17-the-search-for-dalagang-pilipina.md

 But aside from her talents, Czarina is known for her being **"Mahinhin"** and **"may Busilak na Puso"**.
 She is very kind to all people.
 This **"Unica Hija"** is so protected and guarded by her parents and her brothers.
 Wherever she goes, she has a driver to accompany her.
-The amazing thing is Czarina doesn't ride at that back.
+The amazing thing is Czarina doesn't ride at the back.
 She sits beside her driver.
 Whenever there is a feast in our Aikido dojo, this charming girl won't eat unless her driver was offered the same food.

 This girl from Malabon doesn't **"Dress to Impress"**.
 She just wears ordinary clothes and sneakers but still remains fabulous even with her utmost simplicity.
 Perhaps her radiance is enough to show to everybody her true worth is.